 For those who have reached out to state or local governments, to have them declare March to be Essential Tremor Awareness Month, you are welcome to use the wording from the original House of Representatives Resolution.
 Don’t know how to find the contact information for your federal, state, and local government officials?
 Here’s a convenient link.

 These Awareness Month Posters are meant to catch the eye.
-Passersby will see the vivid imagery and the simple text and wonder to themselves “what do peas have to do with whatever essential tremor is?”, and then read on.
+Passersby will see all the faces and wonder to themselves “what does someone with essential tremor look like?,” and then read on.
 In less than 5 seconds they can gain a basic understanding of ET.
 Order a few of these free posters and help us raise awareness in your community.

 Facebook Cover Image – Let all your Facebook friends know that you support ET Awareness with this cover image.